Airinchan818/LittleLearn/README.md

     - Gradient Reflectot Being autodiff non data can use by general case
     - add Node Mechanism
     - add general Tensor ops
+    - replacing AutoBuildModel and AutoTransformers with instant model in Model
+    - Tokenizer bug fixed
+    - add DiagonalSSM layers with Gating mechanism

 warning : on this update we remove so many feature because paradims changed.